Condensational and collisional growth of cloud droplets in a turbulent environment: Introduction

-The effect of turbulence on condensational growth has also been explored intensively.
+The effect of turbulence on condensational growth has been explored intensively.
 Since turbulence affects the temperature field and spatial distribution of the water-vapor mixing ratio, the supersaturation field determined by temperature and water mixing ratio is inevitably affected by turbulence. \cite{srivastava1989growth} criticized the use of volume-averaged supersaturation and proposed adopting the local supersaturation field to calculate the condensational growth of cloud droplets.
 This is a prototype of supersaturation fluctuations.
-To investigate how supersaturation fluctuations affect the condensational growth, \cite{vaillancourt2002microscopic} solved the thermodynamical equations that govern the supersaturation using DNS.
-They concluded that turbulence has a negligible effect on condensational growth. \cite{paoli2009turbulent} investigated turbulence as well as the temperature and vapor fields and found that supersaturation fluctuations are responsible for the broadening of the droplet-size distribution, which is contrary to the findings by \cite{vaillancourt2002microscopic}. \cite{2009_Lanotte}, \cite{2015_Sardina}, and \cite{siewert2017statistical} conducted DNS for condensational growth by solving a passive scalar equation for the supersaturation and concluded that the size distribution broadens with increasing Reynolds number. \cite{li2018cloud} investigated the effect of turbulence on condensational growth by solving the complete set of thermodynamic equations governing the supersaturation field and found that condensational growth strongly depends on the Reynolds number. \cite{li2018cloud} suggested that the contradiction between the work of \cite{vaillancourt2002microscopic} and the ones of others could be due to the fact that \cite{vaillancourt2002microscopic} varied the Reynolds number and the mean energy dissipation rate at the same time.
-Also, the Reynolds number in \cite{vaillancourt2002microscopic} is about three times smaller than in any of the other papers. \cite{grabowski2017broadening} also found that the droplet-size distribution broadens due to supersaturation fluctuations by using a turbulent adiabatic parcel model.
+To investigate how local supersaturation fluctuations affect the condensational droplet growth in the cloud core, \cite{vaillancourt2002microscopic} solved the thermodynamical equations that govern the supersaturation using DNS in the presence of a turbulent flow, taking into account the mean updraft cooling, gravitational settling, droplet inertia, and latent-heat release. \cite{vaillancourt2002microscopic} concluded that the width of the droplet-size distribution decreases as the turbulent mean energy dissipation rate increases and attributed this to the decrease in the decorrelation time of the supersaturation fluctuation. \cite{2009_Lanotte}, \cite{2015_Sardina}, and \cite{siewert2017statistical} performed DNS for condensational growth using a slightly simpler model that accounts for supersaturation fluctuations but not for details of the thermodynamics.
+They found that the size distribution broadens as the Reynolds number increases. \cite{paoli2009turbulent} found that the entrainment-induced supersaturation fluctuations broaden the droplet-size distribution.
+Their study is based on stochastically forced temperature and vapor fields. \cite{grabowski2017broadening} and \cite{abade2018broadening} came to a similar conclusion using a turbulent adiabatic-parcel model. \citet{li2018cloud} confirmed that the droplet-size distribution broadens with increasing Reynolds number and is insensitive to the mean energy dissipation rate of turbulence.
+Field observations of the supersaturation fluctuations and the droplet size distribution \citep{Siebert17,yang2018cloud, desai2019search} also support the idea that supersaturation fluctuations due to turbulence lead to broadening of droplet-size distribution.